fyi2/TonySherman/index.md

 ### Android
 - [MBTA next train](https://github.com/fyi2/NextTrain-Android). **Published**
 - [Health tracker](https://github.com/fyi2/HealthTrackerv01).
 An excercise in prototyping a health tracking application
-- [Blood Alcohol Content] (https://github.com/fyi2/BloodAlcoholContent).
+- [Blood Alcohol Content](https://github.com/fyi2/BloodAlcoholContent).
 An App to help you track you drinking during a night out, and over the weekend.

 ### Alexa
 - [MBTA next train](https://github.com/fyi2/NextTrain-Alexa).
 Voice controlled an highly configurable Alexa skill that gives the next few trains in and outbound from a specified station on Boston's MBTA, plus how late they are running.